 Spiny Bush Viper Facts

-- First of all, the small but deadly Spiny Bush Viper has managed to surprise herpetologists.
-That’s because this species of snake has proven to be far more toxic than researchers previously believed it to be.
-They now know it to be quite deadly.
+- The small but deadly Spiny Bush Viper has managed to surprise herpetologists.
+This species of snake has proven to be far more toxic than researchers previously thought.

-- Yet this fact should not be a surprise since they generally inhabit regions far from humans.
+- They generally inhabit regions far from humans.
 As a result, this animal has not been well studied.
 In addition, they appear to be rather reclusive even within their endemic habitat.

 Spiny Bush Viper Physical Description

-In addition to being a rather small species of snake, the Spiny Bush Viper displays a moderate degree of sexual dimorphism.
-Males attain an average length of approximately 29 in (73 cm), while females only average 23 in (58 cm) in length.
+In addition to a small size, the Spiny Bush Viper displays a moderate degree of sexual dimorphism.
+Males attain an average length of approximately 29 in (73 cm), while females only average 23 in (58 cm).
 Furthermore, the males have a much more slender shape than the females.

 Yet the highly distinctive scales remain its most noteworthy feature.
 These develop heavily keeled and quite elongated, giving the species a shaggy or bristly appearance.

 The Spiny Bush Viper remains endemic to specific portions of Central Africa.
 This includes portions of Uganda, Kenya, and Congo.
 The species typically inhabits regions of rainforest, since these contain large numbers of flowering bushes.
 Most of these regions remain far from human habitation, making encounters rare.

 Their patterns remain primarily nocturnal, and their habits reflect this.
 This snake hunts as an ambush predator and likes to perch on reeds and small bushes.
 They will also use their highly prehensile tails to hang from tree limbs, waiting to strike at prey.
 Its prey primarily consists of birds, rodents, lizards, and frogs, the majority of which become active at night.